These solutions are for issues that affect Safari on Mac, including issues such as these:

 You can also try turning extensions off.
-From the menu bar in Safari, choose Safari > Preferences.
+From the menu bar in Safari, choose Safari > Settings (or Preferences).
 Click Extensions, then deselect the checkbox for each extension to turn it off.
 Learn more about Safari extensions.

 Check Safari settings

 The webpage might not be compatible with one or more browser settings, which you can turn on or off as needed.
-From the menu bar in Safari, choose Safari > Preferences.
+From the menu bar in Safari, choose Safari > Settings (or Preferences).
 Then click Websites, Privacy, or Security to access these settings:

 Test with a private window